Walmart Is Eliminating Greeters. Workers With Disabilities Feel Targeted

 In the case of Combs in Washington, his sister Rachel Wasser said the store has not offered any new positions or severance.
 As for Catlin from Pennsylvania, Walmart has met with him and his family, but they have not reached any resolution yet.

 In the lawsuit filed in Utah, former greeter Manase Yokwe alleges that in mid-2016, greeters were asked to raise their hands if they couldn't work while standing — and those who did were later asked to consider severance agreements.
 Yokwe's lawsuit also alleges that at least two other greeters with disabilities did not get new jobs at the store.
-Walmart has not yet responded to the allegations in the case.

 In Michigan, cousins John and Joe Wirth, both of whom use wheelchairs and have filed an EEOC claim against Walmart, say their local manager did not help them find new jobs at the store when their greeter positions were phased out.